lukebielawski/lukebielawski.github.io/_pages/about.md

 I am currently (Summer 2025) participating in the TREND REU program at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
 I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smale) by analyzing PDEs.

-I am also a fan of finance, music / flute, and reading.
+I am also a fan of quantitative finance, music / flute, and reading.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->